Oudekki Loone

 Kerstin-Oudekki Loone (born 5 February 1979 in Tartu) is an Estonian politician and political scientist.
 She was a member of XIII and XIV Riigikogu.

 In 2003, she graduated from Tartu University with specialities in mathematics and philosophy.
-In 2005 she graduated from Tallinn University in political sciences.
+In 2005 she graduated from Tallinn University with a degree in political sciences.

-In 2007, she was a short-term observer of OSCE Election Observation Mission, taking place in Kyrgyzstan.
+In 2007, she was a short-term observer of the OSCE Election Observation Mission, taking place in Kyrgyzstan.

-In 2016, she was the Secretary General of the Estonian Centre Party.

-Since 2013, she is a member of the Estonian Centre Party.
+Since 2013, she has a member of the Estonian Centre Party, serving as its Secretary General in 2016.

 In January 2022 she nominated Julian Assange for the Nobel Peace Prize.